omaraflak/omaraflak.github.io/markdown/virtual-machine.md

 # Programming Languages

 CPUs come in various kinds and architectures (for example because of their brands).
-The instructions a given CPU support are thus not necessarily the same than other CPUs.
+The instructions a given CPU support are not necessarily the same as other CPUs.
 This means that when you compile code into an executable, it has to be compiled *for a given CPU instruction set*.

-Languages such as C or C++ compile directly into machine code (CPU instructions), which means they run very fast, but it also means you have to write **one compiler per CPU architecture to target**.
+Languages such as C or C++ compile directly into machine code (CPU instructions), which is why they run very fast, but it also means you have to write **one compiler per CPU architecture to target**.

 Other languages, like Java, are based on virtual machines.
 For Java it's the **Java Virtual Machine**, or JVM.
-This means that code written in Java does not compile into CPU instructions directly, but instead it compiles into **VM instructions** (here, the JVM)!
+Code written in Java does not compile into CPU instructions directly, but instead it compiles into **VM instructions** (here, the JVM)!
 It is then the job of the JVM (which is just another piece of software) to read and execute the instructions.
-This means it is slower to execute since we've introduced a "middle-man" between the code and the CPU, which is the VM.
-In other words, the code runs on the JVM, which runs on the CPU.
+This means it is slower to execute since we've introduced a "middle-man" between the code and the CPU, which is the VM (the code runs on the JVM, which runs on the CPU).

 In return, the advantages of this approach are multiple: